 All applicants for driver’s license in the Philippines are required to take the driving exams at the Land Transportation Office (LTO).
 This critical step to becoming a licensed driver ensures that only those who drive safely and responsibly are on the road.

 The driver’s license examination consists of a written test and a practical driving test.
-You need to pass both LTO exams to get a driving license.
+You need to pass both exams to get a driving license.

-Taking the written exam is the next step after having your photo taken, creating a digital signature, and paying the applicable fees.
+During your driver’s license application, taking the written exam is the next step after having your photo taken, creating a digital signature, and paying the applicable fees.

 If you’re applying for a non-professional license, you need to get 30 correct answers out of 40 items to pass the exam.
 Professional license applicants have to get 45 out of 60 items correctly.

 Examinees who passed will be called and asked to proceed to the waiting area to move on to the practical driving exam.

 Here are a few helpful tips to help you ace the written exam.

 Before you apply for a driver’s license, it helps to get intensive training first through organized driving lessons.
 Make sure that your driving school is legit and accredited.
 You can easily check it with the LTO.